ABTSoftware/SciChart.Avalonia.XPF.Examples/README.md

 After you have registered the Microsoft package repository, you can install .NET through the package manager with the apt install <package-name> command.
 To install .NET 6.0 SDK, use the following command:
-> sudo apt install dotnet-sdk-6.0
+> sudo apt install dotnet-sdk-6.0 -y

 ### Installing SciChart Dependencies
 Open the Terminal and run the following commands.